davidavdav/NamedArrays.jl/README.md

 convert(::Type{Array}, a::NamedArray)
 ```

- converts a NamedArray to an Array by dropping al names information
+ converts a NamedArray to an Array by dropping all name information

 ```julia
 convert{T}(::Type{NamedArray{T}}, a::NamedArray)